-|This picture makes me so sad.
-But also, it makes me laugh.
+|This picture makes me sad.
+But it also makes me laugh.
 Hello, Andrew on the right?|

 Our family doctor who was on our side from the beginning sent us to see a well-respected pediatrician.
 Without even taking Avery out of her baby carrier to examine her, he dismissed my concerns as dramatic postpartum nonsense and shooed me away.

-So I dragged my sick, weak, baby to a germ infested hospital to pick up the urine sample bag.
-I took it home and struggled to collect a pathetic amount of pee, hoped it was enough, and drove it back to the hospital to drop it off for testing.
+So I dragged my sick baby to a germ infested hospital to pick up the urine sample bag.
+I took it home and struggled to collect a pathetic amount of pee.
+I hoped it was enough and drove it back to the hospital to drop it off for testing.

 Wait and see?

 Oh, I called back.
 From the hospital where we would end up living for over a month.
-I tried to tell the receptionist how upset and angry we were.
+I tried to tell the receptionist how upset we were.
 But I mostly just sobbed and couldn’t get my message across the way I wanted to.

 Even the best doctors make mistakes—they misdiagnose symptoms, they prescribe the wrong dose of meds, they tell patients to wait it out.
-It can happen, even when your doctor has the best of intentions.
+It can happen, even when your doctor has the best intentions.